nvasu001/CS-733-Voice-Assistant-for-Food-Ordering/README.md

 ## NLG

 In thi prototype, For the NLG we normalize the entities (Text Normalization) uttered by the user using a python dictionary ```official_name```.
 We replace the <ref> tags with the normalized words.
 Then we pass on the response to a Text to speech ___[7]___ so the user can hear it.

+## Integrated VA

+This module is where one executes the voice assistant.
+It will record the voice and create and audio.wav file which will be used by the ASR to convert speech into text.

+Once you execute the Integrated VA, it will immediately start recording your command and once you stop the recording, it will give a response to your command.

 ## References
 1.  https://colab.research.google.com/github/PradipNichite/Youtube-Tutorials/blob/main/Spacy_Custom_NER_Youtube.ipynb#scrollTo=enIOTr8y6hf9 (SPACY NER)